Adorism/pew_w68_media_literacy_insights/README.md

 <br>
 ![Plandemic True](./images/image3.png)

-A respondant's education level was also likely to influence answers to other important questions.
+A respondant's education level was also likely to influence answers to other important questions. <br>
 1: How closely have you been following news about the outbreak of the coronavirus strain known as COVID-19?
 <br>
 ![Following COVID](./images/image7.png)